lr1021/Option_Pricing_Numerical_Methods/README.md

 ## Overview

-The purpose of this repository is to provide a practical implementation of various numerical methods for pricing options as described in Chapter 14 of John Hull's textbook *Options, Futures, and Other Derivatives*.
-These methods are commonly used in the finance industry for valuing derivative securities where analytical solutions may not be available or practical.
+The purpose of this repository is to provide a practical implementation of various numerical methods for pricing options as described in Chapter 14: Numerical Procedures of John Hull's textbook *Options, Futures, and Other Derivatives*.
+These methods can be used to value derivative securities where analytical solutions may not be available or practical.
+In addition to this, hedge parameters such as delta, gamma, theta, vega and rho can be estimated using prices obtained numerically (by recomputing the desired option price with a small change in relevant variable) or with procedures specific to the used numerical method.

 ### Key Topics:
+- Building Desired Option (To be implemented)
+- Implicit Finite Difference
-- Finite difference methods
+- Explicit Finite Difference (To be implemented)
-- Binomial trees
+- Binomial Trees
-- Monte Carlo simulation
+- Monte Carlo Simulation (To be implemented)
-- Other numerical techniques relevant to option pricing
+- Hedge Parameter Estimation (To be implemented)

 ## Implemented Methods